Module Two Sessions and Assignments

 |

-Reflection that takes us to moral action – groups of 3.
-Explore Reflection Exercise.
+Group 1) Reflection that takes us to moral action – Explore Reflection Exercise.
 Using this process – Download the group process for that session.
+2) break 3) Work on the Case.
+Case study and group process.

 |